nodeworld/ng-autocomplete-plugin/projects/autocomplete/README.md

     <span textField class="YOUR_CLASS">YOUR_CONTENT</span>
 </ng-autocomplete>
 ```
-`showdropDownArrow` and `showClearOption` can be passed as false for better placement of the customized ng-content.
+`showdropDownArrow` and `showClearOption` can be set as false for better placement of the customized ng-content.

 ##### textField in the span represents ng-content select attribute